markushinz/socket-gateway/README.md

 The gateway allows you to reach endpoints not reachable due to NAT, ISP restrictions, or any other reasons.

+**TLDR?
+Have a look at `./example` to have a fully working local setup using Docker and docker-compose.**

  ![](screenshot.png)

 ```